Tyme Technologies Inc. (TYME) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Blackrock Inc. with over 4.45 million shares valued at $5.43 million.
 The investor’s holdings represent 4.31% of the TYME Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 2.62 million shares valued at $3.19 million to account for 2.53% of the shares outstanding.
 The other top investors are Healthcare Value Capital, LLC which holds 2.17 million shares representing 2.10% and valued at over $2.65 million, while State Street Corporation holds 1.15% of the shares totaling 1.19 million with a market value of $1.45 million.

-Tyme Technologies Inc. (NASDAQ: TYME) is 79.51% higher on its value in year-to-date trading and has touched a low of $0.85 and a high of $4.99 in the current 52-week trading range.
+Tyme Technologies Inc. (NASDAQ: TYME) is 47.54% higher on its value in year-to-date trading and has touched a low of $0.85 and a high of $4.99 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The TYME stock was last observed hovering at around $2.00 in the last trading session, with the day’s gains setting it 0.19% off its average median price target of $8.00 for the next 12 months.
-It is also 72.63% off the consensus price target high of $8.00 offered by 1 analysts, but current levels are 72.63% higher than the price target low of $8.00 for the same period.
+The TYME stock was last observed hovering at around $1.94 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $8.00 for the next 12 months.
+It is also 77.5% off the consensus price target high of $8.00 offered by 1 analysts, but current levels are 77.5% higher than the price target low of $8.00 for the same period.

 Tyme Technologies Inc. (TYME) Analyst Forecasts